Mature Masculine

 Active Shadow: The Manipulator

 In the Manipulator shadow, knowledge has crushed reverence.
-The Magician becomes arrogant, controlling, and disconnected from the sacred currents of life.
+The Magician becomes arrogant, controlling, disconnected from the sacred currents of life.

 Passive Shadow: The Dummy